The Reading Retreat

 The children had been buzzing with excitement about the Reading Retreat and couldn’t wait to start using it.
 Kylie recruited 15 ‘reading ambassadors’: children from KS2 who will be trained as librarians and given the very important job of organising and looking after the Reading Retreat.
 They, their parents and members of the PTA attended the grand opening – with guest author Ruth Brocklehurst cutting the ribbon!

-The school is very grateful for the work of their wonderful PTA who successfully bid for a £9,000 grant from the Lottery, a £4,000 grant from Jewson and a £6,000 grant for books from the Foyle Foundation in addition to earmarking significant funds raised through bake sales and all the other wonderful events they run throughout the year.
+The school is very grateful for the work of their wonderful PTA who successfully bid for a £9,000 grant from The National Lottery Community Fund, a £4,000 grant from Jewson and a £6,000 grant for books from the Foyle Foundation in addition to earmarking significant funds raised through bake sales and all the other wonderful events they run throughout the year.
 All this hard work meant that the school could involve local architects, and Blackhorse Workshop, in developing the design and ensuring the project has real community input... and it looks gorgeous!

 See some pictures here from the opening.